top of page

 Botley Meadow wildflowers in May

-Our apiary is in West Oxford, between the Seacourt and Botley Streams, and borders the extensive meadows north of Botley Road.
-We are surrounded by gardens and a linden avenue, and are close to the Botley Meadow Allotments, where I am sure that I have spotted our bees foraging!
-This all offers the bees a rich variety of flowering plants for pollen and nectar.
+Our first apiary was established in West Oxford, between the Seacourt and Botley Streams, and borders the extensive meadows north of Botley Road.
+We are surrounded by gardens and a linden avenue, and are close to the Botley Meadow Allotments.

 Orientation and protection